 We don’t currently recommend battery storage, as this is very costly and not a good investment at this point in time.
 Prices are dropping but at this stage it is not a cost effective option.

-If you are buying hardware now to be prepared for battery storage in future you need to remember that technology is advancing all the time, especially solar technology.
-If you buy specific hardware for this purpose now then you will end up using old technology in the future when you are ready to go and this will more than likely mean the old technology will not be as efficient.
+If you are buying hardware now, to be prepared for battery storage in future, you need to remember that technology is advancing all the time, especially solar technology.
+If you buy specific hardware for this purpose now then you will end up using old technology in the future.
+When you are ready to move to battery this will more than likely mean the old technology will not be as efficient.

 If you have your heart set on it, Fronius do have a specific hybrid inverter, which is specifically designed to do both.
 However, the issue going this way is that it locks you into buying the Fronius batteries, which are expensive.

-The standard Fronius inverters we use, and indeed many other inverters, do allow for batter storage to be added at a later date by purchasing additional products (a controller) and we would recommend going this way over the hybrid, as it is too restrictive.
+The standard Fronius inverters we use, and indeed many other inverters, do allow for batter storage to be added at a later date.
+B purchasing additional products (a controller).
+We would recommend going this way over the hybrid, as it is too restrictive.

 The Renewable Energy Certificate (REC), more commonly now referred to as a Small-scale Technology Certificates (STC’s), system is the basis of the solar credits program.

 A single REC/STC is equivalent to one megawatt hour of electricity generation produced until 2030 (the “deeming period”).
 The value of a REC is dependent on market conditions.

 When you purchase a solar power system from Tas Solar, we discount this value for you and it will be indicated on your quote.